tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * These time demarcations are used to declare the `train` and `test` sets.

-* The train and test sets are divided into X and y values.
+* The train and test sets are divided into x and y values.

 * Scikit-learn's linear regression model is instantiated and fitted to the training data.

-* The test period X values are used to predict y values.
+* The test period x values are used to predict y values.

 * The predicted and actual values of the test period are appended to the `all_predictions` and `all_actual` DataFrames created earlier.

 Next, discuss the out-of-sample error metrics:

 * What is going on is that the predicted out-of-sample values are compared to the actual values that occurred in that day.
 We will compare how this out-of-sample approach predicted, relative to the single training and test window constructed previously.

-* To make that comparison, first slice the rolling out-of-sample results to just include 2019.
+* To make that comparison, first slice the rolling out-of-sample results to only include 2019.

 ```python
 results_2019 = Results.loc['2019':]
 ```

-* This makes a more "apples to apples" comparison between the two time approaches (since we will be comparing over the same dates).
+* This provides an "apples to apples" comparison between the two time approaches (since we will be comparing over the same dates).

 Train Test Split Model:
 ![rolling_gold_01.png](Images/rolling_gold_01.png)